micropython/micropython/docs/reference/speed_python.rst

 A ``memoryview`` can only be applied to objects supporting the buffer protocol - this includes arrays but not lists.
 Small caveat is that while memoryview object is live, it also keeps alive the original buffer object.
-So, memoryviews isn't universal panacea.
+So, a memoryview isn't a universal panacea.
 For instance, in the example above, if you are done with 10K buffer and just need those bytes 30:2000 from it, it may be better to make a slice, and let the 10K buffer go (be ready for garbage collection), instead of making a